mscrm-addons.com logomscrm-addons.com logo

 Regardless of either case, the donation record is then created in our Dataverse after using the values from our trigger/web-page ´:

 Then, we add a step to create a document based on the donation record using the “Create document (sync)”-action of the DocumentsCorePack Connector.
-The input for our doucment is the newly created donation record and we choose the output filetype to be “PDF”.
+We use the newly created donation record as the input for our document and choose “PDF” as the output file type.

 At the end of our flow, we add one final step to return the Document content of the generated document encoded as a string within the “Return value() to Power Pages” action.

-Once you are finished, name the flow and save it.
+Once you finish, name the flow and save it.

 Step 2: Adding the flow to your site

 After creating the flow, we will need to add it to our website to use it for our form.
-You will be prompted to add it to your site after saving it.
+The system will prompt you to add it to your site after you save it.
 Under Add roles, select Anonymous Users(in our example also unauthenticated users should be able to donate.
 Then, add the flow.

 Alternatively, if you have already created a flow for Power Pages, you can add the flow under Other cloud flows.

 Copy the flow’s URL.
-This will be needed for our website later.
+We will need this for our website later.

 Step 3: Creating the form